-The BA Hons in Garment Technology nurtures and encourages you to develop a professional, and enquiring attitude within technical aspects of clothing production and an ability to become confident and self-motivated in your chosen practice.
+Our BA (Hons) Garment Technology degree course nurtures and encourages you to develop a professional and enquiring attitude within technical aspects of clothing production, and an ability to become confident and self-motivated in your chosen practice.

-This course with excellent links to international fashion brands, including Burberry, Karen Millen and George at Asda.
+This course has excellent links to international fashion brands, including Burberry, Karen Millen and George at Asda.

 The course equips you with the necessary knowledge, skills and attributes to succeed in a wide range of careers in the fashion industry.